Our Team

 Learning Skills Advisor

 Amy Brown completed a Bachelor of Science & Nutrition at the Royal Melbourne Institute of Technology, finishing in the top 2% of her university, before going on to work as a food Product Developer.
 She has studied in Sweden, as well as by distance for many years, and is passionate about connecting with and supporting students in their learning journey.
-Along with her role as Learning Skills Advisor here at CUC, Amy works part-time with her local church and is mum to three beautiful young children.
+Along with her role as Learning Skills Advisor here at CUC, Amy works part-time with her local church and is mum to four beautiful young children.

 Christie Talbot